 - (c) A maximum of fifteen (15) points may be awarded to applications for new construction projects using the following criteria, each of which will also serve as a threshold requirement. - The project's required market share, or the percent of income qualified households seeking housing that the project would need to capture to achieve stabilized occupancy. - The number of months between project completion and stabilized occupancy. - The vacancy rate at comparable properties (what qualifies as a comparable will vary based on the circumstances). - The project's affect on existing or awarded 9% tax credit properties. - (d) The Agency is not bound by the conclusions or recommendations of the market analyst(s), and will use its discretion in evaluating the criteria listed in this Section.
-For rehabilitation and 100% special needs projects, the applicant must submit a market study that meets the requirements of Section 42(m)(1)(A)(iii) of the Code prior to issuance of a carryover allocation (unless the Agency requires an earlier submission date). - (e) Applications for 100% special needs housing also will be eligible to earn points under this section.
+For rehabilitation and 100% special needs projects, the applicant must submit a market study that meets the requirements of Section 42(m)(1)(A)(iii) of the Code prior to issuance of a carryover allocation (unless the Agency requires an earlier submission date). - (e) Applications for 100% special needs housing also will be eligible to earn points under this Section.
 The score will be based on the needs analysis component of the targeting plan.
 Any points would be determined during the full application review process.

-B. RENT AFFORDABILITY (MAXIMUM 65 POINTS)
+B. RENT AFFORDABILITY (MAXIMUM 55 POINTS)

-- 1. FEDERAL RENTAL ASSISTANCE (MAXIMUM 20 POINTS) - (a) A maximum of twenty (20) points will be awarded for a firm commitment that provides federal project-based rental subsidies for at least ninety-five percent (95%) of units; committed federal subsidies of at least twenty percent (20%) but less than 95% will be awarded ten (10) points.
-To receive points for U.S. Department of Housing and Urban Development (HUD) Section 8 project-based rental subsidies, applicants must submit a letter from the issuing authority (i) supporting the proposed development, (ii) representing that it has the proposed number of certificates available to convert to project based assistance, (iii) committing it to request HUD approval for the conversion, (iv) setting forth a timetable for the advertisement and approval process, (v) committing it to seek renewal of the subsidy contract for as long as possible subject to Congressional funding and (vi) stating that the proposed rents are reasonable (based on the information available). - (b) Applicants must include a written agreement between the owner and a public housing authority (PHA).
+- 1. FEDERAL RENTAL ASSISTANCE (MAXIMUM 10 POINTS) - (a) A maximum of ten (10) points will be awarded for a firm commitment of federal project-based rental subsidies for at least twenty percent (20%) of total project units.
+Applicants proposing to convert tenant-based Housing Choice Vouchers (Section 8) to a project-based subsidy (pursuant to 24 CRF Part 983) must submit a letter from the issuing authority in a form approved by the Agency. - (b) Applicants must include a written agreement between the owner and a PHA.
 The agreement must commit (i) the PHA to include the development in any listing of housing opportunities where households with tenant-based subsidies are welcome, and (ii) the project's management agent to actively seek referrals from the PHA to apply for units at the proposed development.
 If the PHA refuses to cooperate for any reason, an explanation must be submitted as well as a statement of commitment by the applicant to seek referrals from the PHA.
-This requirement does not apply to projects with rental assistance provided through U.S. Department of Agriculture, Rural Development (RD).
+This requirement does not apply to projects with rental assistance provided through RD.